Integrate your existing Network Policy Server (NPS) infrastructure with Azure AD Multi-Factor Authentication

 Why do I see discarded requests in the NPS server logs?

 A VPN server may send repeated requests to the NPS server if the timeout value is too low.
 The NPS server detects these duplicate requests and discards them.
 This behavior is by design, and doesn't indicate a problem with the NPS server or the Azure AD Multi-Factor Authentication NPS extension.

 For more information on why you see discarded packets in the NPS server logs, see RADIUS protocol behavior and the NPS extension at the start of this article.

 Managing the TLS/SSL Protocols and Cipher Suites

-It is recommended that older and weaker cipher suites be disabled or removed unless required by your organization.
-Information on how to complete this task can be found in the article Managing SSL/TLS Protocols and Cipher Suites for AD FS
+It's recommended that older and weaker cipher suites be disabled or removed unless required by your organization.
+Information on how to complete this task can be found in the article, Managing SSL/TLS Protocols and Cipher Suites for AD FS

 Configure alternate IDs for login, or set up an exception list for IPs that shouldn't perform two-step verification in Advanced configuration options for the NPS extension for Multi-Factor Authentication